 The University of Adelaide is one of Australia’s leading Group of Eight research-intensive universities and is consistently ranked among the top 1% of universities in the world.

-The University has a reputation for excellence in research and teaching and is committed to developing quality graduates who are recognised internationally for their knowledge, skills, creativity, global outlook and ability.
+Established in 1874, Adelaide is Australia’s third oldest university and is an iconic city institution, forming a vital part of the cultural, intellectual and social life of the community.
+The University has a reputation for research and teaching excellence and is committed to developing quality graduates who are recognised internationally for their knowledge, skills, creativity, global outlook and ability.
 It has produced more than 100 Rhodes Scholars, including Australia’s first indigenous winner, and is associated with five Nobel Laureates.

-Our campuses and locations
+Our campuses and location

-Roseworthy Campus, located 55 kilometres north of Adelaide in a rural setting, specialises in dry-land agriculture and animal science and is home to the only veterinary science school in South Australia.
-Facilities at Roseworthy include a veterinary health centre which provides clinical veterinary
+Roseworthy campus, located 55 kilometres north of Adelaide in a rural setting, specialises in dry-land agriculture, animal science and is home to the only veterinary science school in South Australia.
+Facilities at Roseworthy campus include a Veterinary Health Centre which provides clinical veterinary

 Research at the University of Adelaide